Thanks for dropping in on my unbiased AZ Millionaire Method review!

 - Newbies are gonna struggle like heck to make money

-On one hand, you gain access to an ebook containing info on various Amazon topics (even though you can find the same info for $0 online).
+You gain access to an ebook containing info on various Amazon topics (even though you can find the same info for $0 online).

 In addition, Clickbank has your back covered with a 60-day refund policy.